 From its inception, the history of the Bahá’í Faith was closely connected with that of the Arab world.
 In 1260 Hijra year, 1844 AD, the coast of Musqat was blessed with the footsteps of a Youth Who was the Herald of the Bahá’í religion.
 His name was Siyyíd Ali Muhammad from Shiraz, He was known as The Báb.
 On His way to the Hajj pilgrimage to the Holy city of Makkah, the Báb passed through the waters and shores of the Gulf of Oman, Arabian Sea and the Red Sea both to and from.

-The origins of the Baháʼí Faith began with two Divine Messengers; The Báb and Bahá’u’llah.
-The unity that embodies the fundamental belief of this Faith is from the clear law and ordinance of the Founder; Bahá’u’lláh, in order to ensure the unity of the Baháʼí community and to prevent it from divisions.
-The succession of leadership is what is referred to as The Covenant and went from Bahá’u’lláh to His oldest son; Ábdu’l-Bahá, then to the grandson of ‘Abdu’l-Bahá; Shoghi Effendi and then to the Universal House of Justice as ordained by Bahá’u’lláh in His Writings.
+The origin of the Bahá'í Faith can be traced to two divine messengers: The Báb and Bahá’u’llah.
+The unity that characterizes the Bahá'í Faith today stems from clear, written guidance provided by Bahá'u'lláh to ensure the unity of the Bahá'í community and protect it from division after His death.
+This chain of succession, referred to as the Covenant, passed from Bahá'u'lláh to His eldest son, ʿAbdu'l-Bahá, then to ʿAbdu'l-Bahá’s grandson, Shoghi Effendi, and after him to the Universal House of Justice, as ordained by Bahá'u'lláh in His Most Holy Book.